-- 1 Problem statement: A spring oscillator is made from one or more springs attached to a support and a mass attached to the spring(s).
+1 Problem A spring oscillator is made from one or more springs attached to a statement: support and a mass attached to the spring(s).
 Investigate how the oscillation pattern and the period depends on relevant parameters.
-2 Show the experiment, if necessary: [Add drawing] One can show a drawing, a video or an actual experiment for students to see the intended phenomenon.
-What we already know: initial model 3 Preliminary (naive) model Students automatically have an idea about what is going on.
-They should be encouraged to explicitly state this idea.
+2 Show the One can show a drawing, a video or an actual experiment for students to experiment, if see the intended phenomenon. necessary: L 2 2 Show the experiment, if

+What we already know: initial model

+I 3 Preliminary Students automatically have an idea about what is going on. (naive) model They should be encouraged to explicitly state this idea.
 This naive idea is the source for the ideas about what would be worth investigating.
 The possible research questions.

 The spring exerts a returning force on the mass, when the mass is moved from the equilibrium position.
 4 Relevant parameters: From the setup: there is mass, springs, friction, initial displacement.
 From theory: springs exert force on the mass.
 The mass moves a certain distance.
 There is also friction possibly involved.
 Newton's laws of motion, Hooke's law.
-So: spring coefficient, mass, friction, initial displacement.
-Choose what to investigate further Each group decides wi hat dependence they will measure.
+So: spring coefficient, mass, friction, initial displacement. se what to invest - group decides wi nat dependence they will measure.
 This gives the research questions (RQs) 5 Basic RQs: How does the period depend on spring stiffness?
 How does the period depend on mass?
 How does the period depend on initial amplitude?
-6 6 Intermediate RQs: How does the period depend on inclination?
+6 Intermediate RQs: How does the period depend on inclination?
+1103.
 How does the period depend on friction (below critical case)?
-7 7 Advanced RQs: How does the period depend on friction (critical and above case)?
+7 Advanced RQs: How does the period depend on friction (critical and above case)?
+NQ3.
 How does the period of oscillations change for large amplitudes of oscillations?
 Is the trajectory perfectly harmonic?
 What is the anharmonicity of the motion?
 How does the motion change when the attached mass is smaller or comparable to the weight of the spring?
 How will the motion change when the spring deformation will be no longer elastic?
 What if the oscillations are perpendicular to the spring?
 In what circumstances are the oscillation and pendulum modes most coupled?
-Some Some of the above phenomena can be presented by the teacher so that the students know they

-Some of the above phenomena can be presented by the teacher so that the students know they exist and can choose to investigate them.
+Some e of the above ph enomena can be presented by the teacher so that the students know they exist and can choose to investigate them.
 This preparation phase could take up to 20 minutes.